Glenn Sparkman cruises in season’s longest outing; Royals beat first-place Twins

 The double was enough of a contribution.

-“Just staying with the plan, really,” he said.
+“Just staying with the plan, really,” Sparkman said.
 “Just staying low in the zone and attacking those guys.
 And like always, letting my defense be as good as they are behind me.”

 The Twins (48-26) actually struck first, No. 2 hitter Jorge Polanco skying a ball 395 feet into the right-field bullpen.
 That was the extent of their offense.